You wouldn’t want to drive on a bumpy road with potholes, so why would you continue to park on a driveway full of them either?

 Let’s take a look at the top 5 problems…

 Cracking is one of the most apparent signs that your driveway needs either a complete replacement or at least repairing.
 Occurring more in concrete or asphalt driveways, they are likely to occur primarily because of old age, though numerous other factors can also contribute including the use of heavy vehicles or objects on the driveway.

 Not only does cracking look really bad for your driveway, but they also enable an opening for further damage.
-Substances like oil, gas, salt and much more can easily reach the foundation of your driveway through cracks, which can then cause further damage to the surface by increasing the size of the cracks.
+Substances like oil, gas and salt can easily reach the foundation of your driveway through cracks, which can then cause further damage to the surface by increasing the size of the cracks.